instrumental-products/agent-os/README.md

    **Note:** These instruction files work well as-is, but you're welcome to review and adjust them if needed.

+**Important:** Whether you used the script or manual installation, customize the standards files in `~/.agent-os/standards/` to match your preferences.
+This is where you define YOUR way of building software.

-Now proceed to Step 2 for your specific AI tool.
+Now proceed to Step 2 to set up your specific AI tool.

 ---

 ### Step 2: Tool-Specific Setup

-Choose your AI tool:
+With the base installation complete, now set up Agent OS for your AI tool:

 | Your Tool | Additional Setup | Instructions |
 |-----------|------------------|---------------|